jorektheglitch/pikaft-e621-posts-downloader/README.md

 ## Features (JUST ADDED!
 (04-23-2023))

+- Progress Bars for auto-config apply button for post-processing all images
 - A feature that tracks changes for images that are downloaded and saves them to a file; additionally tracking tag/s added removed to images as well as the images themselves being removed.
 The file generated can be used to instantly filter images & tags to match those exact changes later on. (runs automatically after the backend script finishes running)
 - A button, search bar, and selection box for appending and/or prepending text/tags based on a searched tag
 - A button for replacing text/tags automatically with provided text files